cryingcupcakegames/victusfancontrol/README.md

 Also, you should change OMENMON_PATH and LHM_DLL_PATH in py file.

+You can add it to startup using a batch file with code similar to this: cd "C:\Users\user\Documents\Programs\victusfancontrol" start "" pythonw omen_fan_control.py

 Take a look at my other projects, including games and apps:
 https://cryingcupcakegames.github.io/